-Wrist wraps are becoming very popular among CrossFit athletes and heavy lifters who are hell-bent on keeping their wrist protected at all times.
-Thanks to wrist wraps, your wrist will enjoy maximum protection and support during any type of weight lifting routines.
+Fitness wrist wraps are becoming very popular among CrossFit athletes and heavy lifters who are hell-bent on keeping their wrist protected at all times while getting maximum protection and support during any type of weight lifting routines.

 Weightlifting wrist wraps vs weight lifting gloves: Breaking down the differences

-And despite the growing debates surrounding weightlifting wrists wraps and weightlifting gloves, it’s undeniable that these duo share similar objectives, even though they are unique in their own ways.
+And despite the growing debates surrounding different wrists wraps and weightlifting gloves, it’s undeniable that these duo share similar objectives, even though they are unique in their own ways.

 Here, checkout some obvious differences between weightlifting wrist wraps and weight lifting gloves.

 - While weight lifting wraps are used for heavy workouts, weight lifting gloves are perfect for lightweights.

 - Weight lifting wraps are great for powerlifting exercises like deadlift, weights pull-ups, CrossFit or shrugs.
 On the other hand, weight lifting gloves are suitable for bodybuilding.